Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/README.md

 ## Reference

-If using this material, please acknowledge the developers and cite the associated publication:
+If using this material, please acknowledge the developers and cite the associated publication.
+A full citation is found in the *Cite this repository* menu in the About section, containing both APA and BibTeX formats.

-- JOSE REFERENCE WHEN AVAILABLE
+- Stewart, S. V., Pollak, H., Spankie, T. J., Ngambia, A., Chitzanidi, A., & Erastova, V. (2025).
+Course Materials for an Introduction to Computational Chemistry Techniques.
+Journal of Open Source Education, 8(93), 299. https://doi.org/10.21105/jose.00299